Davidevlops/JS-DSA/string-matching-algorithms.md

 ## Welcome to the Algorithm Series: String Matching Algorithms

-When we think about algorithms, sorting, searching and graphs often take the spotlight.
-But beyond these fundamental operations lies a powerful family of algorithms that quietly power everything from search engines to plagiarism detectors — String Matching Algorithms.

-Whether you’re searching for a keyword in a document, validating user input, or building your own text editor, string matching lies at the heart of it.
-These algorithms make searching through text efficient and intelligent — far beyond the basic indexOf() or includes() methods in javascript.
+Imagine trying to find a single word in a thousand-page book from flipping through every page, scanning every line, and hoping your eyes catch the right sequence of letters.
+Now imagine a system that can do the same thing across millions of documents in milliseconds.

+That’s the magic of String Matching Algorithms, the invisible engines making modern search possible.
+They’re the hidden force behind Google’s lightning-fast searches, code editors that highlight matches as you type, plagiarism detectors that scan billions of texts, and even bioinformatics tools that compare DNA sequences.

+At their core, these algorithms teach computers how to “read” and recognize patterns within text.
+From validating user input and parsing data to building full-scale search engines, string matching lies at the heart of how machines understand language.

-In this article, you’ll learn how string matching works, understand key algorithms like Naïve Search, Knuth–Morris–Pratt (KMP), Rabin–Karp, and Boyer–Moore, and implement them using JavaScript.
+In this article, we’ll peel back the curtain to understand how string matching truly works, explore the mechanics and intuition behind legendary algorithms like Naïve Search, Knuth–Morris–Pratt (KMP), Rabin–Karp, and Boyer–Moore, and implement them step by step using JavaScript — revealing how a few lines of logic can transform raw text into intelligent, searchable data.

 ### Understanding String Matching